King Edward / Lambert Simnel

 Following two failed attempts to claim the English throne 'Richard of England' was eventually captured in 1497.
 Allowed to live at King Henry’s court, he was separated from his wife (Katherine Gordon), and young son (Richard).
 It is not known what became of his son.
 Elizabeth of York, the young man’s purported sister, was not allowed to see him.
 Following an escape attempt, 'Richard' was re-captured and imprisoned in the Tower of London where he was badly beaten so that his face was unrecognisable.
 Paraded through the streets of London and mocked, he had signed a paper confessing that his name was Piers Osbeck, a boatman’s son from Tournai in France.
 It is not known why the young man didn’t sign his confession as Warbeck, the name given to him by King Henry.
 ‘Warbeck’ was hanged as a traitor at Tyburn in London on 23 November 1499.
 It was never explained how a French citizen could be convicted and hanged as an English traitor.

 Five days later on 28 November 1499, a young man said to be the son and heir of George, Duke of Clarence, was beheaded at the Tower of London.
 The boy had been held as a prisoner in the Tower for some 14 years, following Henry’s victory at Bosworth.
-At the time of the executions of these two young men, it was commented that King Henry VII aged twenty years in two weeks.
+In the months following the executions of these two young men, it was commented that King Henry VII aged twenty years in two weeks.

 Research in the Low Countries